BradleyA/Linux-admin/github-repository-traffic/README.md

 # github-repository-traffic

-This repository contains shell scripts that download traffic before it is lost on GitHub.
+This subdirectory contains shell scripts that download traffic information before it is lost on GitHub.
 Most scripts in this repository support --help and --usage options.

 ### in design & development  (7/2019)